XRPLF/llvm-project/clang-tools-extra/docs/clang-tidy/checks/hooks-guard-called.rst

 hooks-guard-called
 ==================

-Every hook needs to import guard function and use it at least once.
+Every hook needs to import the guard function `_g` and use it at least once.